BramHamaekers/aoc-2021/reflection.md

 ## Day 4:
 Made use of Pandas DataFrames (as suggested in [Day 3](#day-3)).
 Although not a very efficient solution.
 I learned quite a lot about Pandas during the process of figuring out a solution with it.

+## Day 5:
+Made use of own sparse matrix class to solve the puzzle.
+Probably going to try using my own datastructures more in future puzzles.